Monotoba/SageIDE/RFC/RFC_PROCESS.md

    Once there is a consensus, the RFC can be implemented.
 Depending on the nature of the RFC, this might involve code changes, documentation updates, or other project-related tasks.

  **Code of Conduct:**
-  Ensure that discussions around RFCs adhere to the project's code of conduct.
+  Ensure that discussions about RFCs adhere to the project's code of conduct.
 Respectful and constructive communication is crucial for a healthy open-source community.

-By following these steps, you can effectively add an RFC to your GitHub project, fostering collaboration and decision-making within your development community.